Realize Emergent Gravity to Generic Situations: Further discussion: Spacetime Information

-We have seen that the thermodynamic force we derived matches with inertial force as a consequence of the Entanglement First Law under certain conditions.
+So far, we have seen that the thermodynamic force we derived matches with inertial force as a consequence of the entanglement first law under certain conditions.
 Before moving further, we list major differences from thermal mechanics below: \begin{enumerate} \item Our mechanism for gravity relies on the entanglement entropy which is the fine-grained entropy and doesn't miss any detail of the state, while thermal entropy is coarse-grained. \item The Unruh/Hawking temperature is an observer dependent effect, and origins from the Bogolubov transformation.
 To formulate equations as (\ref{entf1}), our mechanism requires the modular Hamiltonian $K_1$ for any excited state thermalized in the following form \bea K_1=H/T+O\, \eea \end{enumerate} for a good formation of thermodynamic equations.
 That's probably because the mechanism works for the state generated in the vacuum sector, such as adding one particle in the right Rindler wedge.
 Afterwards, this rigorous formulation can be adapted to more situations such as AdS/CFT.

 To Interpret attraction as entropic force requires several properties of excited states and only under occasions to detect it using external influence.
-In this section, we will show, our entropic mechanism can help understand some issues about spacetime information.
+In this section, we will discuss how our entropic mechanism can help understand some issues about spacetime information.